TcMenu/documentation/content/products/arduino-libraries/tc-menu/multi-language-locale-menu.md

     TC_LOCALE_FR

 The lack of such a compile flag means use the default locale.
-Even most TcMenu internal strings are now localized and use the same locale definition file, there are presently translations into English, French, Slovak, German and Czech.
+Even most TcMenu internal strings are now localized and use the same locale definition file, there are presently translations into English, French, Slovak, German, Ukrainian, and Czech.
 Any other translations would be greatly welcomed, see the tcMenuLib github repo.